elifaltundag/douglas-adams-tribute-page/README.md

 ### Project status: on&ndash;going

 ## Objectives
-* Build a responsive web page with pure and only HTML & CSS
+* Build a responsive website with HTML, CSS & JS
-* Add JavaScript as further improvements
+* Research on Douglas Adams

 ## Technologies
 * HTML5